stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 )<encoder-decoder-architecture-ill>

 During training, the encoder receives the full observed input sequence, such as past weather patterns over several weeks in the domain of weather forecasting.
-The decoder is provided with the leftmost portion of the target sequence, which is, the known values from the beginning of the forecast window.
-For example, if the goal is to predict the temperature over the next 10 days, the decoder might initially receive only a start-of-sequence token or the first known value and must predict the next value in the sequence. @aggarwalNeuralNetworksDeep2023
+The decoder is provided with the known values from the beginning of the forecast window.
+For example, if the goal is to predict the temperature over the next 10 days, the decoder might initially receive only the last measured temperature and must predict the next temperature in the sequence. @aggarwalNeuralNetworksDeep2023

 Although the original Transformer combines encoder and decoder modules, simplified variants such as BERT and GPT-3 omit either the decoder or encoder component.
 BERT uses an encoder-only architecture suited for classification and representation tasks, while GPT-3 is built on a decoder-only architecture optimized for generative tasks.